Loading Events

 Why Reverse Tashlich?

-Reverse Tashlich empowers individuals, families, and communities to take immediate, tangible action to help restore the health of our oceans and waterways.
+Reverse Tashlich empowers individuals, families, and communities to take immediate, tangible action to help restore the health of our lake and waterfront.

 This is our chance not only to reflect, but to act.